-I am a second-year PhD student in Linguistics at UC Santa Cruz.
+I am a third-year PhD student in Linguistics at UC Santa Cruz.
 My advisor is Pranav Anand.
 Before that, I got my S.B. in Linguistics and Philosophy from MIT and was a Baggett fellow at the University of Maryland, where I was advised by Valentine Hacquard and Philip Resnik.

 Contact: the word "motor" backwards at ucsc dot edu